Sara’s Stage 3A High-Grade Serous & Clear Cell Carcinoma Ovarian Cancer Story

 The PARP inhibitors, they’ve tried it.
 They just haven’t tried it with certain patients.
 The IV infusion is stuff that they’ve tried with different kinds of cancers or different kinds of autoimmune diseases.

 They knew these side effects of these medications.
 They knew what these medications would do [and] how people would tolerate them.
 That made me much more comfortable with being like, “Okay, let’s just do it.”
 I had an idea.
 It wasn’t a very brand-new drug that I didn’t know anything about.

 Summary: nausea, gastrointestinal problems

 The side effects of the oral medication was a bunch of nausea in the beginning.
-I was just getting back from not having nausea so that I was like, “Oh my gosh, now I’m taking Zofran again.”
+I was just getting back from not having nausea, so [with] that, I was like, “Oh my gosh, now I’m taking Zofran again.”

-Even in the gym, I’ll go to the gym and I feel every day the gym is the same new day.
+Even in the gym, I’ll go to the gym and feel every day the gym is the same new day.
 It’s the same first day of it.
-I’m trying to work out, I’m trying to run, I’m not building any endurance, I’m not building any muscle, I’m just doing the same thing for the first time every time.
+I’m trying to work out; I’m trying to run.
+I’m not building any endurance.
+I’m not building any muscle.
+I’m just doing the same thing for the first time every time.